microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 ## ScrollingScrollOptions class

-When animationMode is Auto, the view change is animated when OS settings enable animations.
-When snapPointsMode is Default, snap points are applied.
+When AnimationMode is Auto, the view change is animated when OS settings enable animations.
+When SnapPointsMode is Default, snap points are applied.

 | **Member** | **Description**                                                            |